 Outdoor games is mapped out with the help of P.E Passport.
 Key stage 1 P.E is built around preparing children with the necessary skills and techniques which will allow them to access different sports and activities competently.
 The curriculum is broken down into sub genres including: Invasion games, Net & Wall games, Fundamental movement, Throwing & Catching and finally, Striking and Fielding.
-Each term children will be exposed to each element of the curriculum which will be repeated throughout the year.
+Each term children will be exposed to a specific unit where skills will be repeated over time in our school.
 This way the children get to really hone in on individual techniques and help build their confidence and attitude towards the subject.
-Over learning is encouraged and a mixture of different elements are constantly revisited each term.

 Key Stage 2 P.E is designed around core mainstream sports.
-As a school we have chosen to follow the following sports: T.
+As a school we have chosen to follow the following sports: Tag Rugby, Basketball, Football, Hockey, Athletics and Cricket.
 Each half term a sport is selected and week to week the lessons are based around the fundamental techniques for each sport.
 Rules and regulations are also phased in.
 By the end of each half term, children should be able to access the chosen sport with confidence knowing how to play, select key techniques and understand the rules.